DanielSmith/MultiLink/README.md

-### Historical only, this is deprecated.. will point at new project soon
+## _Note from May 2021: Historical only, this is deprecated.. will point at new project soon_

 ## MultiLink - Links With Choice